wingbotai/wingbot/doc/tutorial/advancedRouting.md

 ## Resolving actions

-Text is always treated as action, so theese two routes are matched same, when the `/cat` action is issued.
+Text is always treated as action, so these two routes are matched same, when the `/cat` action is issued.

 ```javascript
 const { Router } = require('wingbot');